jcirce/pressure-rig-software/readme.md

 - press _space bar_ to increase pressure
 - press _m_ key to take photo

-6. reset arduino
+6. After test: reset arduino to release pressure

-7. press e-stop
+7. Press e-stop
-8. close terminal (for now)

-7. Clean up dir
+7. Clean up dir (if needed)
-- use file explorer (got to desktop/pressure-rig/software/data) to see that all the images are in correct directory and labelled properly (relabel as needed)
+- use file explorer (got to desktop/pressure-rig-software/data) to see that all the images are labelled properly (relabel as needed)
 - remove any dir/folders created with typos

 ## 4. Push Photos to github